 Du Toits Kloof Mountains

-The Du Toits Kloof Mountains are located between Paarl and Worcester The highest point is Du Toits Peak at 1,995 m which is the highest seaward-facing peak in the Cape Fold Belt range.
+The Du Toits Kloof Mountains are located between Paarl and Worcester.
+The highest point is Du Toits Peak at 1,995 m, which is the highest seaward-facing peak in the Cape Fold Belt range.

-The range mostly consists of Table Mountain sandstone, Vegetation is almost exclusively montane fynbos of the Cape floral kingdom.
+The Du Toits Kloof Mountains mostly consist of Table Mountain sandstone.
+Vegetation is almost exclusively montane fynbos of the Cape floral kingdom.
 The mountains consist largely of barren rocks and cliffs.
 Rain occurs predominantly in the winter months.
 Snow is common on the higher peaks (above 1000m) at this time.
-The climate is varied with the surrounding valleys being up to 10°C (18°F) warmer than temperatures up in the mountains.
+The climate is varied, with the surrounding valleys being up to 10°C (18°F) warmer than temperatures up in the mountains.

 Is this your business?Claim it now.